samdalvai/gravity.js/README.md

 Now open the browser at http://localhost:1234

-# Example game
+# Example scenarios

-The engine features a basic example scenario based on the angry birds game.
+The engine features a set of basic example scenarios with sprites based on the angry birds game.

 ![game](game.png)